Genomon-Project/paplot-doc/config.rst

 To use the data other than Genomon will specify your file format by editing the config file.

-A sample comfigeration file is located in the following.
+A sample configuration file is located in the following.

 ``{installed directory of paplot}/example/example.cfg``